 Adding a delivery service to your dispensary can open up another sales channel for your cannabis retail shop.
 While this may seem like an easy win, it’s not always a perfect fit for every type of store.

 Implementing a delivery option adds significant expenses.
 Remember that you will have to hire new employees, keep more products in stock, and invest in a delivery vehicle.
 Consider doing some market research and customer behavior analysis to determine whether the profit will outweigh the cost.
 Places that have extremely high competition or operate in towns where everyone has cars, for example, might simply not be better off with delivery services.

 In addition, remember to look into local license and permit fees and taxes.
 Some states have specific levies on delivery purchases.
 As previously discussed, certain municipalities, like Denver for example, will require you to acquire extra certifications before being able to make any deliveries.

 Just like offering delivery services in a pizza shop or sushi restaurant, your dispensary will have to make a realistic radius in which they operate.
 How long will it take your couriers to get across town?
-How much time will it be worth your drivers to make a sale?
-Obviously cities will have denser smaller radiuses than rural areas with big interstates nearby.
+How much time will it be worth for your drivers to make a sale?
+Obviously, cities will have denser, smaller radiuses than rural areas with big interstates nearby.
 This is always something you can tinker with as you learn more about your dispensary customer base.